Mikejo5000/vsts-docs-pr/docs/boards/queries/define-query-hyperlink.md

 ---
 title: Define query as a hyperlink
-titleSuffix: VSTS & TFS
+titleSuffix: Azure DevOps and TFS
-description: Construct a URL for a query in Visual Studio Team Services & Team Foundation Server ms.prod: devops ms.technology: devops-agile ms.article:
+description: Construct a URL for a query in Azure Boards & Team Foundation Server ms.prod: devops ms.technology: devops-agile ms.article: